jaimeyu/godruid/README.md

   	4. StartupArgs
     	1. adminDB: type of datastore to use for Admin Service.
 (0=InMemory, 1=CouchDB)
 		2. tenantDB: type of datastore to use for Tenant Service.
 (0=InMemory, 1=CouchDB)
+		3. pouchPluginDB: type of datastore to use for PouchDB Plugin Service.
+(0=InMemory, 1=CouchDB)